In Blockchain We Trust ?

-E.g., when the need arises to trace a lot of produce due to contamination or other crises, the application will allow to act in minutes instead of days or weeks, and this is a leapfrog although, again, it requires that the vast majority of participants in the value chain/network be also participants in the blockchain.
+E.g., when the need arises to trace a lot of produce due to contamination or other crises, the application will allow acting in minutes instead of days or weeks, and this is a leapfrog although, again, it requires that the vast majority of participants in the value chain/network be also participants in the blockchain.

 When everyone will be in the blockchain app, many years from now, it may even become easier to isolate fraudsters, like suppliers lying about the produce geographical provenance or pretending that it is organic when it is not.

 This will be thanks to the fine grain of the network, not the credibility of the blockchain content.

-According to some reports, Blockchain technology has turned out a good fit in only about half the projects undertaken so far, so the extra financial and organizational cost should be weighted against feasibility with more readily available and mature technologies.
+According to some reports, Blockchain technology has turned out a good fit in only about half the projects undertaken so far, so the extra financial and organizational cost should be weighed against feasibility with more readily available and mature technologies.

 Ecosystemic contexts made of networked agents, like food traceability, seem good candidates.
 The presence of a development platform prepackaged by a major IT vendor may be a further indication of viability.

 One consideration to be firmly born in mind is that the properties of a blockchain, which is a digital context, do not all monotonically and automatically apply to the world of physical objects which often constitutes the space of our intended application.